New Zealand's Funniest Home Videos

-New Zealand's Funniest Home Videos (also known as Minties New Zealand's Funniest Home Videos) is a New Zealand reality television program on TVNZ channel TV2, in which viewers were able to send in humorous homemade videotapes.
+New Zealand's Funniest Home Videos (also known as Minties New Zealand's Funniest Home Videos) is a New Zealand comedy clip show television program on TVNZ channel TV2, in which viewers were able to send in humorous homemade videotapes.
 The show officially began in 1990 and ended in 1993.
 The show's successor was called The Great Kiwi Video Show, which began in 1995 and ended in 1999.

 Synopsis

 The show was mostly made up of clips taken from America's Funniest Home Videos with some New Zealand made clips added into the show.
 The New Zealand made clips were the only clips eligible to win the prizes.
 Every week, three videos were chosen by the producers and voted on by the studio audience.
 The weekly prize for the best video each week was a new Camcorder and the prize for the best video from the entire season won a package of home entertainment goods such as a new Television, VCR and Stereo.
 The prizes in the later seasons included a 14 inch TV for the weekly prize.